netbox-community/netbox/docs/features/circuits.md

 A circuit is a physical connection between two points, which is installed and maintained by an external provider.
 For example, an Internet connection delivered as a fiber optic cable would be modeled as a circuit in NetBox.

-Each circuit is associated with a provider and assigned a circuit ID, which must be unique to that provider.
+Each circuit is associated with a provider account and assigned a circuit ID, which must be unique to that provider.
 A circuit is also assigned a user-defined type, operational status, and various other operating characteristics.

 Each circuit may have up to two terminations (A and Z) defined.
 Each termination can be associated with a particular site or provider network.
 In the case of the former, a cable can be connected between the circuit termination and a device component to map its physical connectivity.